zGrish/Aahar/README.md

 ## Prerequisites

-Before you start hacking on Aahar, make sure you have the following prerequisites installed:
+Make sure you have the following prerequisites installed:

 - [Node.js](https://nodejs.org/): Ensure you have Node.js installed on your machine.
 - [React](https://reactjs.org/): A JavaScript library for building user interfaces.